KnowThePepper

 Flavor notes: sweet, crisp, and grassy.

-California Wonder Pepper Nutrition Facts & Health Benefits
+What's in California Wonder Pepper?
+Nutrition Facts

 Where to Buy California Wonder Pepper & How to Store